-NICARAGUA RIVERS AND LAKES FISHING
+NICARAGUA FRESHWATER FISHING

-Jungle Tarpon or freshwater Tarpon are the Kings of Nicaragua´s jungle.
+Jungle Tarpon or Freshwater Tarpon are the Kings of Nicaragua´s jungle.
 Not all of the specimens are on the coast.
 The silver king is also a king of the jungle because it migrates up the San Juan River and into the side channels and tributaries.

 Our guides know the deep and tranquil waters where to find the jungle Tarpon, also know as Tapam fish.

 Atlantic Tarpon fish live up to 70 or 80 years and reach two meters in length.
 A day following the river and tributaries to where the big Tapam waits is a joy in and of itself but the thrill of landing one of the kings of the jungle last a lifetime.

 Nicaragua is home of the largest Tarpon in the world.
 Costa Rica Says the same because they have Barra Colorado where San Juan river finishes its path to the Caribbean Sea.

 Most of the fish that they are proud of come to this path along our shore coastline and many of them use the end of San Juan River 5 minutes from our hotel to enter in San Juan river.
 As is.
 But we also have the Rio Indio path to Caribbean sea with plenty of population of fish all year long.